neverthirstyplants/neverthirstyplants.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, this blog is about building a plant irrigation system using a diy capacitive soil moisture sensor.
-As I don't have access to a garden, and to make my live easier, I'll focus on my plants at home.
+I'll focus on my plants at home, as I don't have access to a garden and it's also making my live a lot easier to use an environment that is in my reach and control.

 My name is Mario.
-I am ...
+I am actually a software engineer spending my entire work life in automotive industry building car navigation systems and in recent years creating lidar perception software.

-The question who waters the plants when I am not at home and pure curiosity in the details of how soil moisture can me measured let me start this project.
+But the question who waters my plants when I am not at home and pure curiosity in the details of how soil moisture can be measured let me start this project which is more related to electronics.

-The structure of this blog is:
+The structure of this blog will be:

  * Motivation and related work
    * Types of sensors and their costs
    * Available Sensors
    * Theory of capacitive sensors
    * Frequency/Soil/Temperature/Salt dependency
-   * Advantages Disadvantages
+   * Advantages/Disadvantages
-   * Related Papers
+   * Related Work and Papers
  * Building and testing prototypes
    * Frequency counting vs Peak detector
  * Building a 20 MHz capacitive soil moisture sensor